The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 *Tip: if you mix the colours, then remember the proportions of different colours and water you added, to make the same colour when this blend is over.

-I thoroughly vacuumed the gaps.
+First, I thoroughly vacuumed the gaps.

-The thing is that the ordinary cement-based grout cracks if the gaps are too thick (caution: refer to the container for full information and always follow the instructions).
+I did it in two steps, because the ordinary cement-based grout cracks if the gaps are too thick (caution: refer to the container for full information and always follow the instructions).

 When the grout is in place, you can wipe away the excess with a damp sponge or cloth.
 But frankly, I always use my fingers to make the grout joints neat 😳 .